wilkesalex/leapstrap/leapstrap/README.md

     └── glyphicons-halflings-regular.woff
 ```

-We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
-Fonts from Glyphicons are included, as is the optional Bootstrap theme.
+We provide compiled CSS and JS (`Leapstrap.*`), as well as compiled and minified CSS and JS (`Leapstrap.min.*`).
+Fonts from Glyphicons are included, as is the optional Leapstrap theme.

 ## Bugs and feature requests

 Have a bug or a feature request?
-[Please open a new issue](https://github.com/twbs/bootstrap/issues).
+[Please open a new issue](https://github.com/twbs/Leapstrap/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 You may use [this JS Bin](http://jsbin.com/aKiCIDO/1/edit) as a template for your bug reports.